• Skip to primary navigation

 ListIterator Interface

-ListIterator is an interface that contains a method to retrieve the elements from the collection object, both in forward and reverse direction.
+ListIterator is an interface that contains a method to retrieve the elements from the collection object, both in a forward and reverse direction.
 It have following methods: hasNext(), hasPrevious(), next(), previous() and remove().

 SortedMap Interface